nwakefield1/raveBay/README.md

 # raveBay
-an online marketplace where users can buy/resell EDM event tickets
+an online web app where users can buy/re-sell EDM event tickets

 Some featues include: